dhanarajvrc3b12/Churn/README.md

-Open Process_v1 for steps tried out in the notebook open sigmoid.ipynb for the notebook
+Open Process_v1 for steps tried out in the notebook \n open sigmoid.ipynb for the notebook